codyaverett/memento/personal/job-hunting/Federal-reserve-bank-topics.md

 ## Intro
 Hi, My name is Cody Ave-Rett
 I'm coder at heart and and love doing Cody things
-My mom always knew I would grow up to be a coder.
+I guess my mom always knew I would grow up to be a coder.
+I like my name.

-I live in rogers with my wife, 2 doggos and 2 cats Pricilla, Peanut, Pascal, and Panko
+I live in rogers AR with my wife, 2 doggos and 2 cats Pricilla, Peanut, Pascal, and Panko

 I like geeking out over code, music theory, space things (star power, spaceship earth), and I like anime (I'm in the middle of rewatching all 1000 episodes of Naruto)

-I have a lot of general programming experience at high and low levels of code
+I have a lot of general programming experience with high and low level programming languages

+Over the past 13 years I've worked for Walmart
+	and I've worked in a lot of different areas like, Point of sale processing and streaming customer Data
+		- Electronic Journal, searching through and locating transaction related data.
+		- Native C++ Data parser,
+		- IBM Broker Toolkit for DATA ETL
+		- Customer transaction api - query customer transaction related data I've worked around the store systems area providing production support and root cause analysis of high volume problems
+		- I had Support reduction goals
+		- Had to reduce the overall cost of support by automating and eliminating waste in our processes
+		- Automated manual tasks with scripts and scheduled jobs
+		- Provided On call support
+		- and had was a technical lead for a 30+ member 24/7 (on and offshore) support team I've worked in a team called "Software Delivery Enablement" making devtools and improving the internal developer experience
+		- Contributed to the UI and DSL (Domain specific language) an opensource workflow orchestration tool called Concord (concord.walmartlabs.com)
+		- Updated and improved developer documentation
+		- Created apis reporting cloud compute resources and allocations
+		- Created apis and UIs to report cost of cloud infrastructure and area budgets In my latest role at Walmart was a Senior Manager and Staff Data Engineer running a "shadow IT" operation for walmart business

+Walmart is a heavily data-driven company, so it's good to be comfortable working with data at any level.

 ## Basic Qualifications